Bicycle Network: Metro Routes

 Missing east-west Link

-Nov 06 Recently, Bicycle Network Victoria met with City of Whitehorse and consultants MGS to discuss a missing link in the existing pipe track reserve running from Mitcham Station to the Burwood Hwy (Melway 48 J10).
+Nov 06 Recently, Bicycle Network met with City of Whitehorse and consultants MGS to discuss a missing link in the existing pipe track reserve running from Mitcham Station to the Burwood Hwy (Melway 48 J10).

 There are many shops, schools, parks and businesses along this route which would make it ideal for commuter and recreational cyclists.